Gimble: introducing kids to team sports

 The evening of the event, we welcomed a small number of kids and their

 We prototyped a fictional lesson from Gimble course: we performed an adventure story, which suggested a path of exercises for the kids - developed with the help of psychomotricity instructors.

 To simulate our main device’s features, we initially thought we’d rely on smartphone’s gyroscope sensors to produce music, but as that could distract kids and be heavy to carry around, we decided to opt for a simpler option instead.
 We used a sound sampler to imitate Gimble sensors behaviour, and every time a kid performed a correct movement, we played a specific sound.

 At the end of the story - and activities, we sat down with the participants, had a snack together and asked them a few simple questions to hear about their experience.
 We eventually interviewed their parents to gather feedback and understand whether they’d consider a full-lenght course for their children.

-As towards the end of the course our team validated the concept idea with success, we had fun exploring other themed activities: how about using sounds to transform an inflatable ballon into an adventurous “Star Wars” lightsaber?
+As towards the end of the course our team managed to successfully validate the concept idea , we spent the last few days having fun exploring other activities: how about using sounds to make an inflatable ballon into an adventurous “Star Wars” lightsaber?
 Or, perhaps, into a gracious fairy’s magic wand?